frankaging/Reason-SCAN/README.md

 * `ReaSCAN-compositional-c`: ReaSCAN C compositional split, containing test set only.

 Special split,
-* `ReaSCAN-compositional-p3-rd`: ReaSCAN P3 with random distractors, containing train, dev and test sets.
+* `ReaSCAN-compositional-p3-rd`: ReaSCAN 2-relative-clauses set with random distractors, containing train, dev and test sets.
-* `ReaSCAN-compositional-p4` or `ReaSCAN-compositional-p4-test`: ReaSCAN P4 only, containing test set only.
+* `ReaSCAN-compositional-p4` or `ReaSCAN-compositional-p4-test`: ReaSCAN 3-relative-clauses set only, containing test set only.

 ### Regenerate ReaSCAN

 You can recreate ReaSCAN shared above using provided scripts.
 Since generating a full-fleged dataset can take long, you can use our multi-process generator which can generate any subset included in our paper within 20 mininutes with 50 processes.
-Here are some example code we used to generate P3 dataset.
+Here are some example code we used to generate 2-relative-clauses set dataset.
 For exact scripts we use to generate our dataset used in the paper, you can refer to ``code/experiments.sh``.

 Single process generation,
 ```bash